syrrim/i3blocks/i3blocks.1.md

      block will be updated when **i3blocks** receives SIGRTMIN+10.

 `label`
-: 	An optional label to preprend to the `full_text` after an update.
+: 	An optional label to prepend to the `full_text` after an update.

 `format`
 :    This property specifies the format of the output text.
 The default format
      is plain text, as described in the **COMMAND** section.
      If "json" (or 1) is used, the block output is parsed as JSON.

+`const_width`
+:    It set to the non blank string, tells i3blocks to leave the `width`
+     property well enough alone.

 # COMMAND